negin-kafee/Customer-Analytics-ML/README.md

 ### Business Questions Answered

 1. 💰 **How much will a customer spend?** → Regression models predict with 97% accuracy (existing) / 78% (new customers)
-2. 📧 **Will they respond to campaigns?** → Classification identifies 85% of responders
+2. 📧 **Will they respond to campaigns?** → Unified classification identifies 85% of responders
+3. 🎯 **How to target different customer types?** → Segmented models achieve 86% AUC for high-value segments
-3. 👥 **What customer segments exist?** → 4 distinct, actionable segments identified
+4. 👥 **What customer segments exist?** → 4 distinct, actionable segments identified
-4. 🧠 **Can deep learning help?** → Competitive but tree models win on small data
+5. 🧠 **Can deep learning help?** → Competitive but tree models win on small data
-5. 🆕 **What about NEW customers?** → Demographics-only model achieves R² = 0.78
+6. 🆕 **What about NEW customers?** → Demographics-only model achieves R² = 0.78

 ## 📁 Project Structure